mcclellandj/twitter-graph-analysis/README.md

 ### Project objectives

-Compare the Twitter hashtags of five significant current events in terms of:
+Compare the Twitter hashtag graphs of five significant current events in terms of:

 - Ability to diffuse information
 - Node and link structure